 Outdoor digital signage competes with the sun.
 And unless you pay heed to screen brightness, you can bet the sun will win.

-You will need high-brightness displays, which are measured in nits.
+High-brightness displays are essential.
 The bright displays will ensure maximum visibility 24/7, a crucial factor for window displays and outdoor signs.
 If the sign is in a shaded area, a 700-nit brightness may work.
 If it’s in direct sunlight, you will need a minimum brightness level of 1,500 nits.

 Comprehensive security is essential for outdoor signs.
 This hardware is often off-site and unattended, so unsavory people can access the physical hardware.